gargakshit/chip-8/README.md

 - ```$ cmake -Bbuild -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER="clang++" -G "MinGW Makefiles" .```

   This will produce `MinGW Makefiles` with `clang++` as the `C++` compiler.
-  You can add the flag `-DCMAKE_BUILD_TYPE=Release` to generate `MinGW Makefiles` for the release build.
-The release build is optimized and the debug interface is removed.
+  You can optionally add the flag `-DCMAKE_BUILD_TYPE=Release` to generate `MinGW Makefiles` for the release build.
+The release build is optimized.

 - ```$ cmake --build build```